 Unpack the Standards

-Unpacking the standards is something that will teach you so much about what you’re actually supposed to teach your students.
+Unpacking the standards will teach you so much about what you’re supposed to teach your students.
 Simply reading a one sentence standard doesn’t always give you the insight to know exactly what students are supposed to know and be able to do after you teach them.

 When unpacking, you’ll learn what skills students need to have mastered ahead of teaching, the extent of teaching that needs to happen within a skill set, important vocabulary and strategies students must know, and where you can integrate across the curriculum.